NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 Some zones, such as the root zone, are targeted directly from hints files.
 Information about which authoritative name servers and with capabilities, MAY be provided in a IDELEG RRset directly at the `_deleg` label under the apex of the zone.
 Priming queries from a incremental deleg supporting resolver, MUST send an `_deleg.<apex> IDELEG` query in parallel to the legacy `<apex> NS` query and process the content as if it was found through an incremental referral response.

+# How does incremental deleg meet the requirements

+This section will discuss how incremental deleg meets the requirements for a new delegation mechanism as described in {{?I-D.ietf-deleg-requirements-02}}

++ H1.
+DELEG must not disrupt the existing registration model of domains.

+  The existing zone structure including the concept of delegations from a parent zone to a child zone is left unchanged.

++ H2.
+DELEG must be backwards compatible with the existing ecosystem.

+  The new delegations do not interfere with legacy software.

+  The behavior of incremental deleg-aware resolvers includes a fallback to NS records if no incremental delegation is present (See {{recursive-resolver-behavior}}).

++ H3.
+DELEG must not negatively impact most DNS software.

+  Incremental deleg introduces a new RR type.
+  Software that parses zone file format needs to be changed to support the new type.
+  Though unknown type notation {{!RFC3597}} can be used in some cases if no support for the new RR type is present.
+  Existing authoritatives can serve incremental deleg zones (though less efficiently), existing signers can sign incremental deleg zones, existing diagnostic tools can query incremental deleg zones.
+  Non-recursive DNSSEC validators can operate independently from (possibly legacy) recursive resolvers.

++ H4.
+DELEG must be able to secure delegations with DNSSEC.

+  Incremental delegations are automatically secured with DNSSEC (if the parent zone is signed).
+A replacement for DS records is described in {{?I-D.homburg-deleg-incremental-dnssec}}.

++ H5.
+DELEG must support updates to delegation information with the same relative ease as currently exists with NS records.

+  Incremental delegations are affected by TTL like any other DNS record.

++ H6.
+DELEG must be incrementally deployable and not require any sort of flag day of universal change.

+  Incremental deleg zones can be added without upgrading authoritatives.
+  Incremental deleg zones still work with old resolvers and validators.
+  Basically any combination of old and new should work, though with reduced efficiency for some combinations.

++ H7.
+DELEG must allow multiple independent operators to simultaneously serve a zone.

+  Incremental deleg allows for multiple IDELEG records.
+This allows multiple operators to serve the zone.

++ S1.
+DELEG should facilitate the use of new DNS transport mechanisms

+  New transports are already defined for the DNS mode of SVCB ({{!RFC9461}}).
+  The same parameters are used for IDELEG.

++ S2.
+DELEG should make clear all of the necessary details for contacting a service

+  Most of the needed SVCB parameters are already defined in existing standards.
+  The exception is a replacement for the DS records, which is described in {{?I-D.homburg-deleg-incremental-dnssec}}.

++ S3.
+DELEG should minimize transaction cost in its usage.

+  Assuming Qname-minimisation, there are no extra queries needed in most cases if the authoritative name server has incremental deleg support.
+The exception is when the parent zone is not signed and has no incremental deleg records.
+  In that case, one extra query is needed when the parent zone is first contacted (and every TTL).

+  Additional queries may be needed to resolve aliases.

++ S4.
+DELEG should simplify management of a zone's DNS service.

+  Zone management can be simplified using the alias mode of IDELEG.
+  This allows the zone operator to change the details of the delegation without involving the parent zone.

+  Draft {{?I-D.homburg-deleg-incremental-dnssec}} defines the dnskeyref parameter which offers the same simplification for DNSSEC delegations.

++ S5.
+DELEG should allow for backward compatibility to the conventional NS-based delegation mechanism.

+  NS records and glue can be extracted from the IDELEG record assuming no aliasing is used.

+  The ds parameter in {{?I-D.homburg-deleg-incremental-dnssec}} has the same value as the rdata of a DS record.

++ S6.
+DELEG should be extensible and allow for the easy incremental addition of new delegation features after initial deployment.

+  SVCB-style records are extensible by design.

++ S7.
+DELEG should be able to convey a security model for delegations stronger than currently exists with DNSSEC.

+  Increment delegations are protected by DNSSEC, unlike NS records at the parent zone.

 # Comparison with other delegation mechanisms